 Founder Andrew Liput conceived the idea of creating a vetting process for closing professionals nearly a decade ago.
 A staunch advocate for a standardized accreditation process and ongoing risk management process to protect banks and consumers from loss, Liput’s goal was to reduce the operational risks associated with unsupervised mortgage closings.

-Liput and a team that includes experienced professionals from the banking, accounting, legal, insurance and IT industries founded Secure Settlements Inc. in 2012 with the goal of providing the level of vetting necessary for important financial transactions.
+Liput and a team that includes experienced professionals from the banking, accounting, legal, insurance and IT industries founded Secure Insight in 2012 with the goal of providing the level of vetting necessary for important financial transactions.

 Simply put – the need has caught up with the solution.